pdsinterop/awesome-solid/contributing.md

 9. This list is not meant for self-promotion.
 As Solid is still fairly young, we understand the need to attain more exposure.
-If you _are_ the author of the item you are suggestion, take extra care to explain in your merge-request _why_ your entry is  awesome for others.
+If you _are_ the author of the item you are suggesting, take extra care to explain in your merge-request _why_ your entry is  awesome for others.
 No sales pitch, just the (awesome) facts, please!

-Thank you for your suggestions and for following these guidlines!
+Thank you for your suggestions and for following these guidelines!

 ## Updating your PR